How to choose the right structure for your business

 In a sole proprietorship, the business’s money and responsibilities are the proprietor’s, and vice versa.

-This presents some possibilities for tax management on the part of the sole proprietor.
+This presents some tax management options for the proprietor.
 If the business generates a loss, that loss can be applied to reduce income gained from other sources.
 That is why most part-time businesses are sole proprietorships.

 However, sole proprietorships have a downside in that the proprietor is personally liable for all functions and debts of the business.